camunda/camunda-docs-manual/content/user-guide/data-formats/configuring-spin-integration.md

 ## Application with Camunda Spring Boot Starter

 Add the dependencies to `camunda-engine-plugin-spin` and `camunda-spin-core` (along with `camunda-spin-dataformat-json-jackson` and `camunda-spin-dataformat-xml-dom` as needed) to your application.
+If you need to use Jakarta XML Binding 4.0 (e.g. Springboot version 3.x.x), use `camunda-spin-dataformat-xml-dom-jakarta` instead of `camunda-spin-dataformat-xml-dom`.
 The Spin process engine plugin will be automatically registered with the process engine.

 ## Shared Process Engine